TheOnlyTails/zephyr-lang/docs/guide/literals.md

 ### Booleans

-Booleans are a way to represent a value which can only be one of 2 things: true or false, yes or no, etc.
+Booleans are a way to represent a value that can only be one of 2 things: true or false, yes or no, etc.

 ```ts
 true /* : boolean */